How to use LinkedIn to get a job in 2018

 Try to include keywords that recruiters or others are likely to search for (and don't forget that your profile could show up in internet searches, too).

-Some examples to get your juices flowing:
+Here are some LinkedIn professional summary examples to get your juices flowing:

 Final-year student working towards a career in Journalism.
 As section editor for the university newspaper, I’ve become hooked on crafting good copy and developing other writers.
 I’m also fascinated by the rise of digital publishing versus print – a battle I’m following keenly in my blog.